MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Security/About/about_Certificate_Provider.md

 The Certificate drive exposes the following types.

 - Store locations (**Microsoft.PowerShell.Commands.X509StoreLocation**), which
-  are high-level containers that group the certificates for the current user and for all users.
-Each system has a `CurrentUser` and `LocalMachine` (all users) store location.
+  are high-level containers that group the certificates for the current user, for all users, and for all services.
+Each system has a `CurrentUser`, `LocalMachine` (all users), and `Service` (all services) store location.
 - Certificates stores
   (**System.Security.Cryptography.X509Certificates.X509Store**), which are
   physical stores in which certificates are saved and managed.